 Funding to initially support the Extended IFSP Option was the result of the federal ARRA Program and served as a catalyst in building Maryland's birth through five seamless, comprehensive system of coordinated services.
-Current funding for the Extended Option includes the IDEA Part C and Part B federal funding and local funding.
-Maryland's vision is to assure that all infants, toddlers, and young children with disabilities and their families receive high-quality early intervention and special education services with full access, participation, and supports.
+Current funding for the Extended Option includes the IDEA, Part C and Part B federal funding, and local funding.
+Maryland's vision is to ensure that all infants, toddlers, and young children with disabilities and their families receive high-quality early intervention and special education services with full access, participation, and supports.
+With additional fiscal support, Maryland's vision is to continue building a seamless, comprehensive system of coordinated services to realize this vision.
+However, Maryland's local Infants and Toddlers Programs and preschool special education services will not function in programmatic, personnel, and/or fiscal silos.
+Interagency and interagency collaboration is required to ensure appropriate settings and services for all children.